cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 ### Local Key

 Riak TS uses the local key when writing data to disk to determine how data is sorted within the partition.
 The local key has to (at a minimum) have the same columns, in the same order, that are in the partition key.
-In our example DDL our local key is specified as:
+In our example DDL the local key is specified as:

 ``` StationId, ReadingTimeStamp ```